MLBott/Moodweaver/README.md

 Powered by `PersonalityOrrery` engine for authentic emotional responses that actually matter to gameplay.

 ### 🗺️ **Interactive World System**
-- **Exploration Commands**: The character can LOOK at the available directions to go around them.
+- **Exploration Commands**: The character can LOOK at the available directions around them.
 And can MOVE in any available direction.
     - User uses different commands "@LOOK: (direction)" and "I go (direction)"
 - **Persistent World Changes**: Actions permanently affect locations.
 Revisit areas to see lasting effects of previous interactions
     - In area: "*Asuka takes the bottle off the shelf, guzzles it, and slams it on the bar.*"